-This project will investigate a new, creative form of life review for older adults living with early-stage dementia.
-The project recognises the significance of early reading and childhood books and will explore how far such stories, and shifting memories of them, might act as a starting point for rethinking narratives of ageing identity.
-A creative research team will work with individuals in a care setting to co-create bespoke ‘fictional life-review books’ based on meaningful childhood stories interwoven with autobiographical fragments.
-These artefacts will be used by participants, their families, and carers, and will represent rich data sources for understanding aspects of ageing identity via narrative and memory.
+This project investigates a new, creative form of life review for older adults living with early-stage dementia.
+The project recognises the significance of early reading and childhood books and explores how far such stories, and shifting memories of them, might act as a starting point for rethinking narratives of ageing identity.

 Makerspaces: Supporting digital inclusiveness in urban communities